msartor92/IotHomeAlarm/README.md

 # IoT Home alarm system #

-Following this example you could understand how to convert your home's old wired alarm with a pre-recorded phone notification to a new IoT system.
+Following this example you can understand how to convert your home's old wired alarm with a pre-recorded phone notification to a new IoT system.

 The problem: I want to remove my home's landline phone.
-How can I continue to use my home's wired alarm without receiving a phone call when the alarm is triggered?
+How can I continue to use my home's wired alarm and still get a notification when the alarm is triggered without the need to receive a phone call?

 What you need?

-1. Some electrician skill, a multimeter, screwdrivers
+1. Some electrician skills, a multimeter, screwdrivers
 2. Internet connection
 3. Your smartphone
 4. Working Raspberry Pi